AutoxingTech/axbot_restbook/docs/reference/overlays.md

 }
 ```

-## Lidar Deceitful Area
+## LiDAR Deceitful Area

-In areas where the terrain is not flat, the 2d lidar may hit the ground stably and mistake it for a wall.
+In areas with uneven terrain, the 2D LiDAR may consistently hit the ground and mistake it for a wall.

 ![](./lidar_deceitful_area.png)

-Adding a "lidar deceitful area" can help the robot to solve this problem.
+Adding a "LiDAR deceitful area" can help resolve this issue.
-When moving in these areas, the robot will put more trust in the odometry of the wheels over lidar observations.
+When moving through these areas, the robot will prioritize wheel odometry over LiDAR observations.

 ```json
 {